barreiros/VibeWhisper/memory-bank/activeContext.md

 - **Transcription Prompt Setting:** Added.
 Allows users to provide contextual prompts to the OpenAI Whisper API via the `prompt` parameter.
 - **Concurrent Transcription Handling:** Implemented queuing mechanism in `TranscriptionService.js` and unique temporary file generation in `AudioRecorder.js` to handle overlapping requests correctly.
 Results are stored and combined before pasting.
 - **Transcription Window Focus:** The transcription window is now configured to appear without stealing focus from the active application (`showInactive()`).
+- **Removed Standard Menu Bar (2025-04-02):** Commented out `Menu.setApplicationMenu(menu)` in `src/core/AppManager.js` to remove the standard File/Edit/View etc. menu bar.
+Access to Settings and Quit is now solely through the system tray icon managed by `TrayManager.js`.
+The Dock icon remains visible on macOS.

 _This file should be updated frequently, ideally after each significant work session or change in focus._